Sticky Beak

 Sticky Beak is a children's novel first published in 1993.
 Written by English-born Australian writer Morris Gleitzman, it is the sequel to Blabber Mouth.
-The novel is set in Australia and follows the misadventures of a mute Australian girl called Rowena Batts (or Tonto for short).
+The novel is set in Australia and follows the misadventures of a mute Australian girl called Rowena Batts.
 Sticky Beak won the CROW award in 1994.

 Plot summary

 Sticky Beak picks up from where Blabber Mouth ends.
 Rowena's father is now married to her teacher, and at a function she throws a plate of custard and jelly into a fan, splattering it over everyone.
 As she tries to avoid the consequences, she rescues an abused cockatoo from the neighbourhood bully, Darryn Peck.